 Employees are fully vested after just one year.
 DB plans generally don’t vest for 10 years.

 VDC programs offer more options in every department.
-Employees can choose investments and authorized investment providers including TIAA, VALIC, Voya Financial and Fidelity.
+Employees can choose investments and authorized investment providers including TIAA, AIG, Voya Financial and Fidelity.
 With defined benefit plans, the agency chooses the investments and the providers.

 The VDC is a new alternative to the ERS/TRS defined benefit plans.
 It debuted in New York on July 1, 2013.